 Attachment R

-A. Rental Assistance Demonstration

-Home Forward is a successful applicant in the Rental Assistance Demonstration (RAD).
+Rental Assistance Demonstration

-In May 2015 Home Forward submitted six Rental Assistance Demonstration (RAD) applications for six properties, with a total of 285 public housing units.
-We received six initial Commitments to enter into a Housing Assistance Payment (CHAPs) in September 2015, with amended CHAPS issued in March 2016 (RAD Phase 1).
-In addition, Home Forward received 24 additional CHAPs in August 2016, totaling 498 units (part of RAD Phase 2).
-Home Forward is currently working with HUD to determine the timeline of conversion for these properties (see section titled Public Housing Strategy).
+Home Forward began converting public housing to RAD in 2017.
+As of December 31, 2023, Home Forward had successfully converted 1,148 public housing units to RAD.

 Home Forward is converting to project-based vouchers under the guidelines of PIH Notice 2012-32, REV-1 and any successor Notices.
 Upon conversion to project-based vouchers, Home Forward will adopt the resident rights, participation, waiting list and grievance procedures listed in Section 1.6 of PIH Notice 2012-32, REV-2; and Joint Housing PIH Notice H-2014-09/PHI-2014-17.
 These resident rights, participation, waiting list and grievance procedures are appended to this attachment.
 Additionally, Home Forward certifies that it is currently compliant with all fair housing and civil rights requirements.

 RAD was designed by HUD to assist in addressing the capital needs of public housing by providing Housing Authorities access to private sources of capital to repair and preserve its affordable housing assets.
 Please be aware that upon conversion, Home Forward’s Capital Fund Budget will be reduced by the pro rata share of Public Housing Developments converted as part of the Demonstration, and that Home Forward may also borrow funds to address their capital needs.
 Project-based voucher subsidy is sized to replace the reduction in Capital Funds and operating subsidy lost from the RAD conversions.
-Home Forward currently has debt under the Capital Fund Financing Program and will be working with Wells Fargo to address outstanding debt issues, which may result in additional reductions of capital funds.
 Regardless of any funding changes that may occur as a result of conversion under RAD, Home Forward certifies that it will maintain its continued service level.

 Under HUD Notice PIH-2012-32, REV-2, Home Forward’s RAD conversion is detailed below as part of its Annual Moving to Work Plan.